livingshade/cilium-test/README.md

 As long as Cilium is installed, you can use `bash ./scripts/hubble.sh` to enable hubble and access its fancy UI.
 [More details here](https://docs.cilium.io/en/stable/gettingstarted/hubble/)

+By default, L7 traffic is not monitored.
+To enable that, refer to Observability section.

+### Istio with Cilium integration

+>Cilium’s Istio integration allows Cilium to enforce HTTP L7 network policies for mTLS protected traffic within the Istio sidecar proxies.
+In that sense, Cilium replace the CNI and possbily observability that originally using by Istio, but still keeps the Istio's powerful L7 traffic management features.
+[Full document here](https://docs.cilium.io/en/stable/network/istio/).

+Run `bash ./scripts/cilium_istio_install.sh`.

+Note that if you should use only use this script when you want to Cilium to enforce L7 policy and using Istio as control plane at the same time.

 ### Cleanup

 I believe the best way is `sudo reboot`. 😄

-Note that you need to run `k8s_setup.sh` each time when you tries to change the CNI, you may refer to that script for more detail.
+Note that you need to run `k8s_setup.sh` each time when changing the CNI, you may refer to the comments in that script for details.

 ## Example